thetahmeed/exams-and-boards-in-bangladesh-json/README.md

 # Exams in Bangladesh

-This repository provides a JSON-like data structure containing a list of exam options.
-The data is organized to include exam labels and numerical IDs.
+This repository provides a JSON containing a list of exam options.
+The data is organized to include exam labels, values, and numerical IDs.
 You can use this data in your projects as a reference or for any other purpose.

 ## JSON Data Structure